The Wyoming Wildcat

 The Wyoming Wildcat is a 1925 American silent Western film directed by Robert De Lacey and starring Tom Tyler, Billie Bennett, and Frankie Darro.

 Plot

 As described in a film magazine review, Phil Stone, a young cowboy, makes two enemies by rescuing a boy and his dog from an evil pair of ranchers, and, after he goes to work on a ranch owned by a Blendy Betts, the enemies begin operations.
 There follows a period of peril during which both hero and heroine nearly lose their lives.
 When Blendy is kidnapped and ends up in the river, Phil comes to her rescue.
-In the end, the desperate pair of scheming rancers are defeated and the young woman ranch owner and her employee are married.
+In the end, the desperate pair of scheming rangers are defeated and the young woman ranch owner and her employee are married.